 We have spearheaded past litigation against PG&E for its failures to properly maintain its equipment, and we’ve seen instances where money was siphoned away from maintenance into profits, or where PG&E allowed maintenance to fall through the cracks.

 In the end, lawsuits exist to create accountability.
 Those responsible for causing the fires should compensate those harmed.
-Our firm is well established in representing clients in cases for fire-related financial loss, physical injury and wrongful death against PG&E. For those who are interested, we are able to provide information, legal advice and representation related to these liability issues.
+Our firm is well established in wildfire litigation and representing clients in cases for fire-related financial loss, physical injury and wrongful death against PG&E. For those who are interested, we are able to provide information, legal advice and representation related to these liability issues.

 Early Fire Calls Highlighted PG&E’s Involvement in the October 2017 Fires

 Investigation indicates multiple calls of electric malfunctions between 9:20 PM and 11:00 PM.
 Review of 911 dispatch calls between 9:22 PM and 9:55 PM on the night of October 8, shows multiple calls were made to report electrical malfunctions.
 At 9:24 PM, a transformer explosion at Fulton Road and old Redwood Highway was reported.
 Within 5 minutes, a structure fire as a result of the transformer explosion was reported.
 At 9:31 PM, a structure fire on Orange Avenue in Santa Rosa was reported in connection with a tree down and the wires down.
 By 9:48 PM, multiple fires had been reported.
 Between 9:51 PM and 10:20 PM, PG&E verified wires down in Geyserville.
 At 10:20 PM, an arcing transformer was reported on Beaver Street.
 By 11:00 PM, the Nuns fire was reported.
 By 11:00 PM, the Atlas Peak fire was nearly out of control.